debugsociety/Curriculum/lectures/005_git_flow.md

 ### Git Terminology
 - *Git Repository* ('Repo'): A folder which uses Git version control.
 Unless explicitly excluded, changes to files in this folder are tracked by Git, and history can easily be recorded.
+- *Commit*: A commit (revision) is a change to a file or set of files which is saved to git's history.
+A user must 'commit' changes they made for git to track them.
+Commits are tracked with a unique ID (the "SHA" or "hash"), an author, a time, and, usually, a description of the changes.
 - *Branch*: A 'version' of a repository.
 Branches exist in parallel.
 Unless explicitly merged, work on each branch remains unaffected by work on other branches.
 - *Tag*: A 'snapshot' of a repository at a certain point in time.
 - *Checkout*: Checkout is a command used for switching to a different branch (version) of the same repository.